 Dealing with the nuances of license management within Microsoft 365 has long been a challenge for administrators.
 The complex task of assigning and transferring licenses to each user individually can lead to inefficiencies and errors that hamper overall productivity.
 However, the solution lies in a game-changing approach called group-based licensing.
 By creating groups based on users’ roles, departments, or teams, this innovative feature provides a streamlined way to manage licenses.
-This task can be accomplished with the Azure portal (Entra admin center) or PowerShell.
+This task can be accomplished with Microsoft 365 admin center or PowerShell.

 Let’s dive into the nitty-gritty of improved license management and 🔎 explore the possibilities of group-based licensing.